Asclepias sullivantii Englem.

 Family - Asclepiadaceae

-Leaves - Opposite, sessile, glabrous, entire, to +15cm long, to 8cm broad, lanceolate to oblong, green above, glaucous-blue below, with a blunt to rounded apex but with a small, triangular mucro.
+Leaves - Opposite, sessile, simple, glabrous, entire, to 16 cm long, to 9 cm broad, lanceolate to oblong, green above, glaucous-blue below, rounded or truncate at the base, blunt to rounded at the tip but with a small, triangular mucro.
 Midrib whitish and clearly differentiated from the other leaf tissues.
-Veins anastomosing about 3-4mm from the leaf margin.
+Veins anastomosing near the leaf margin.

-Inflorescence - Pedunculate umbels from the upper leaf axils.
-Umbels with +/-20 flowers.
-Peduncles to 4-5cm long, glabrous, green.
+Inflorescence - Pedunculate umbels, terminal and from the upper leaf axils, with 15-40 flowers.
+Peduncles to 4-5 cm long, glabrous, green.
 Rays of the umbel subtended by small lanceolate bracts.
-Bracts to +5mm long, +?-2mm broad, acute, glabrous.
-Rays (pedicels) purplish, +/-2cm long, glabrous.
+Bracts to 5 mm long, acute, glabrous.
+Rays (pedicels) purplish, 2 cm long, glabrous.

-Habitat - Wet meadows, uplands, river bottoms, prairies, alluvial thickets.
+Habitat - Prairies, river bottoms, pond margins, forest openings, alluvial thickets.

 Origin - Native to U.S. and Canada.